PxTools/PxWeb2/docs/project/plans.md

 # Plans

-The project has launched two test-versions of PxWeb 2.0.
+The project launched two test versions up to June and from then and on the new interface of PxWeb 2.0 is updated every third Monday after the demo.
 The goal is to deliver a version of PxWeb 2.0 based on PxWebAPI 2.0 during September 2025.

 ## PxWebApi 2.0 Release end of August 2025
 - Follows JSON-stat2 format